 Table 14 continued

 Analysis and Recommendations endations

 Activity & Page Analysis Recommendations

 Develop Plan for THSIP or Highway Safety Project (18) Management responsibilities for the development of the safety project plans varied among the three teams.
 The team leader developed the occupant protection plan.
 A second team leader recruited planning assistance for the data project from the MIS Director.
 The third team requested ADOT and the BIA, as the road owning agencies, to retain the management for the intersection improvement plan.
 A consultant will scope the project.
 The planning oversight was retained by two planning teams and one implementation team.
 The Tribal Council and funding agencies were the final decision makers for implementing two of the projects.
-The Tribal Council, owning agencies, and funding agencies were the simplementation team.
+The Tribal Council, owning agencies, and funding agencies will share the implementation decisions for the intersection improvement project.
 Revise BIA Branch of Roads to BIA Regional DOT.
 Revise heading to delete "Highway".
 Add a section that agencies outside the tribe and BIA could be involved in making THSIP or highway safety projects plans and implementation decisions.